 As a car owner, you know your tires need to be replaced from time to time.
+Even the best tires eventually need replacing, no matter how much you rotate your tires, ensure correct air pressure, and do basic maintenance.
 When the tracks get grinded down or when accidents happen, finding new tires for your Honda Accord might not be the most exciting thing.
 It definitely needs to be done as tires make a big difference when it comes to safe driving.
-Since they are the only point of contact between your car and the road, you better make sure it has a firm grip.
+Since they are the only point of contact between your car and the road, you better make sure the tires have a firm grip.
 While all season tires are an easy option, there is more to it than that.

 Top 5 Tires for Honda Accord – Comparison & Reviews